 It is astonishing because, despite awareness, it claims many victims every day.
 It is devastating because we literally live inside our devices.
 Our devices know everything about us, from banking details to personal photos and videos.
 Hacking poses a major privacy breach to brands and individuals.

-But people play an implicit role in the issue of fake software applications.
+But people play an implicit role in the issue of software piracy.
 Sometimes, the license for genuine software is expensive.
 We cannot deny that we all know of people who use Torrents or the Pirate Bay to download fake and cheap software.
 On the other hand, not many users are tech-savvy.
-Understanding and identifying malware is a challenge for people without the required know-how.
-Software companies are thus investing in building awareness about the issue, but customers, too, need to be alert.
-Remember, it most likely isn't the right software if something doesn't feel right about an installation!

 Fake websites are also a popular way to scam people, to know more click here